 These One Time Passcodes can be sent to your mobile phone via text message or can be sent to an alternate email address depending on whether you have enabled those optional features and how you have configured them.

-Question 8: What is the "OTP Delivery Methods" link on the new system's Account Management Dashboard?
+Question 7: What is the "OTP Delivery Methods" link on the Titan Sign In system's Account Management Dashboard?